What is Water Alternatives Photo Library?

 How can I use photos from WaA's photo library?

 You are free to use the photos of the library for non-commercial use (websites, powerpoints, articles, etc) as long as you make reference to the author.
 The author's name is indicated under each photo.
 While most photos are under the Creative Common License https://creativecommons.org/licenses/by-nc-sa/3.0/ some photos may even be in the public domain.
 Check right attributes under the photo.
-For commercial use, please contact us.
+Most photos can also be used for a commercial scientific book (for any commercial use, please contact us).

 Will my photos automatically be included in WaA's photo selection?